 8,000th Apprentice Starts Career with Bühler

-The first months of his apprenticeship as a polymechanic are now a thing of the past – Michael Dörig has successfully finished his period of probation.
-This makes him the 8000th apprentice to have been trained at Bühler Group.
+The 8,000th apprentice—Michael Dörig—completed his apprenticeship in polymechanics last month.
 Around the globe, some 600 apprentices at 25 locations in four continents are currently undergoing their vocational training.
 This internationally oriented dual vocational training offers Bühler two significant benefits.
 It proactively wards off a potential lack of skilled employees, and it prepares young adults for a career in a global company.

 A total of 70 apprentices started their vocational training in Switzerland this August, 10 women and 60 men.
 Along with them, a total of 8,013 young adults have undergone or are still undergoing their dual vocational training.